Artifact Donation FAQ

 As we strive to maintain professional museum standards and strengthen our collections, we have adopted specific policies and procedures to manage and sustainably grow our collections of artifacts.
 We continue to accept donations of artifacts into the Museum’s Permanent, Library and Education collections to help us tell the stories of Swedish immigration and Swedish Americans, however, due to space and preservation considerations, we cannot accept all offers of artifacts.

-If you have artifacts or documents that you believe would add to the collections of the Swedish American Museum, please contact the curator by phone or email to discuss the artifact.
+If you have artifacts or documents that you believe would add to the collections of the Swedish American Museum, please contact the Collection Manager by phone or email to discuss the artifact.
 All artifact donations go through the following steps:

-• All donations are reviewed by the Curator and collections committee using specific criteria.
+- All donations are reviewed by the Collection Manager and collections committee using specific criteria.

 How are potential donations reviewed?